ariasAleia/Learning_Python/README.md

 ## **kwargs

 And because good things come sometimes twice, here is... chan chan chaaaaaaaaaaan **kwargs!
-In this case, the arguments are saven ina dictionary and the benefits are the same: different number of arguments in a function is allowed!
+In this case, the arguments are saved in a dictionary and the benefits are the same: different number of arguments in a function is allowed!

 ```python
 def total_fruits(**kwargs):